Back To Search Results

 Introduction

-Nephrogenic systemic fibrosis (NSF) is a progressive multiorgan fibrosing condition mainly caused by patients' exposure to gadolinium-based contrast agents (GBCAs) used for magnetic resonance imaging (MRI).[1]
-This condition is primarily characterized by thickening of the skin and subcutaneous tissue in addition to systemic manifestations.
-The clinical features may involve any fibrous tissue in the body, including the internal organs such as the liver, heart, muscles, and lungs.[2][3][4]
+Nephrogenic systemic fibrosis (NSF) is a progressive multiorgan fibrosing condition caused by exposure to gadolinium-based contrast agents (GBCAs) used for magnetic resonance imaging (MRI) in the setting of low glomerular filtration rate (GFR).[1]
+This condition is characterized by thickening of the skin and subcutaneous tissue in addition to systemic manifestations.
+The clinical features may also involve skeletal muscle and any fibrous tissue in the body, including the internal organs such as the liver, heart, and lungs.[2][3][4]
 NSF is a clinically highly variable condition.
-Some patients may have only mild effects on the skin, other patients may have limited movement, and rarely, the disease may be lethal.[2]
+Some patients may have only mild effects on the skin, but many patients develop significant debility.
+In some patients, the disease may be lethal.[2]

 Etiology